Vantercarlos/Vue-JS-ASP.NET-Core-Web-API-EF-Core/README.md

 2. Move yourself to the appropriate directory: `cd project_school`<br />
 3. Run `npm` to install dependencies<br />
 4. Run `lerna bootstrap` to install the packages dependecies

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.